Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 This type of interaction is all too familiar when a spouse brings a history of unresolved trauma into the marriage.

-There is a struggle to understand the spouse’s hidden pain, triggers and sometimes seemingly irrational responses.
+There is a struggle to understand the spouse’s hidden pain, triggers, and sometimes seemingly irrational responses.
 However, love and commitment to a spouse can create a desire to stick with and help him or her through those dark days.

 Here is some information for understanding and helping your spouse as he or she deals with past trauma:

-God designed our bodies to overcome, to thrive and to protect.
-One way this happens is through the fight, flight or freeze response.
+God designed our bodies to overcome, to thrive, and to protect.
+One way this happens is through the fight, flight, or freeze response.
 This is a subconscious, conditioned response to danger.
-When an individual is faced with danger (emotional, mental, physical or spiritual), the autonomic nervous system, paired with the brain’s limbic system and cerebellum, will kick in to protect the person’s major organs and/or provide the person with enough energy to flee the situation.
+When an individual is faced with danger (emotional, mental, physical, or spiritual), the autonomic nervous system, paired with the brain’s limbic system and cerebellum, will kick in to protect the person’s major organs and/or provide the person with enough energy to flee the situation.

 The brain fragments sensory information created by danger and stores it in subconscious areas.
-When a person experiences similar danger-based circumstances, he or she will react with the fight, flight or freeze response, often with adverse effects.
+When a person experiences similar danger-based circumstances, he or she will react with the fight, flight, or freeze response, often with adverse effects.

 For example, let’s say you are going for a run.
 As you are running, a vicious dog rushes out of a nearby house and starts to chase you.
 Your subconscious response then takes over.
 Blood rushes to your major organs and your limbs to provide a swift escape.
 Once free from impending danger, your body will come back to equilibrium.
-But several days later, when you walk past a pet store, one of the dogs starts to bark, and you immediately feel the need to run.
+However, several days later, when you walk past a pet store, one of the dogs starts to bark, and you immediately feel the need to run.
 This is called a “trauma response trigger.”
 Your conscious mind did not see a threat, but your body remembered the trauma from the day before, and your subconscious mind decided to kick in to protect you from the threat.

 At varying levels, this is what happens in a marriage when one spouse has a history of unresolved trauma.
-A word or action from an unknowing spouse can trigger the subconscious of the trauma-sensitive spouse and send him or her into a fight, flight or freeze reaction.
+A word or action from an unknowing spouse can trigger the subconscious of the trauma-sensitive spouse and send him or her into a fight, flight, or freeze reaction.

 We are designed for connection and created for relationship.
 However, when we experience trauma, the innate need for connection is disrupted.
 As a result, maintaining a relationship with someone else becomes difficult.
 Why?
 Because below the surface, the body is scanning for danger.
 Emotional distance becomes the norm.
 Mutual empathy can be a difficult task.
 And trusting other people — even a spouse — becomes extremely hard.
 Remember that these reactions or triggers have little or nothing to do with the spouse but are a reaction to internal stimuli.